STRATA: A Name-and-Geography Race Inference Model for Fair Lending and Housing Equity Applications: Existing Research: A Survey of Race and Ethnicity Imputation Methods

 \subsection{LSTM-Based Name Models (Neural Networks)}

 Researchers explored deep learning models, particularly Long Short-Term Memory (LSTM) neural networks, to predict ethnicity from names.
-LSTMs can process the full sequence of characters in first and last names, allowing them to learn complex language patterns beyond surname dictionaries.
-Sood and Laohaprapanon (2018) pioneered this approach, training a character-based LSTM on 13M Florida voter names.
-Their model achieved 86--87\% overall accuracy on hold-out data, comparable to BISG.
-However, without special tuning, it mirrored some of BISG's imbalance: it was accurate for the majority (98\% for non-Hispanic Whites) but less so for minorities (58\% and 26\% for Hispanics and Blacks, respectively).
-This reflects the training data imbalance, over-predicting White.
-Subsequent works showed that balancing or oversampling minority names improved minority recall while maintaining high overall accuracy.
-Xie (2021) introduced the R package \textit{rethnicity} with a bidirectional LSTM trained on a balanced subset of Florida voter data.
-The balanced model achieved an F1-score of 0.73 for Black and 0.79 for Asian individuals, with a slightly lower F1 of 0.68 for Whites \cite{Xie2021}, a more equitable performance than BISG (F0.30--0.40 for Blacks).
-LSTM-based classifiers have shown higher precision and recall for non-White groups than BISG when trained appropriately \cite{Xie2021}.
+Sood and Laohaprapanon (2018) pioneered this approach, training a character-based LSTM on 13M Florida voter names and achieving 86--87\% overall accuracy.
+Xie (2021) introduced the R package \textit{rethnicity} with a bidirectional LSTM achieving an F1-score of 0.73 for Black individuals \citep{Xie2021}---more equitable than BISG (F1 0.30--0.40 for Blacks).
+In the STRATA architecture, we extend this approach with geolocation integration described in Section~3.

-Machine learning models that learn patterns from names offer a more flexible approach than hard-coded Bayesian ones.
-This approach uses an LSTM (Long Short-Term Memory) neural network to predict race/ethnicity from an individual's full name (forename + surname).
-LSTM is a recurrent neural network that excels at sequence modeling---here, the sequence of characters in a name.
-The model is trained on a large labeled dataset where each name is paired with a known race/ethnicity label.
-Over millions of examples, it learns to represent character patterns and combinations that correlate with each race category.
-For instance, ``-owski'' at the end of a name suggests White (Eastern European), ``Nguyen'' suggests Asian (Vietnamese), ``DeSh'' suggests Black (African-American), etc., without explicit programming.
-The network maps millions of name strings to probabilities for each race through its trained weights \cite{SSA2023}.